YottaDB/YDBDoc/MessageRecovery/errors.rst

 SRVLCKWT2LNG
 -------------------

 SRVLCKWT2LNG, PID pppp is holding the source server lock.
-Waited for mmmm minute(s).
+Waited for mmmm seconds.
 Now exiting

 MUPIP Error: Issued by MUPIP ROLLBACK -ONLINE when it finds process pppp has not released the journal pool resource for mmmm minutes.